kulfi-12/deep-learning-projects/README.md

 # XOR CLASSIFICATION PROBLEM

 **Problem Overview:**

-The XOR problem is a classic in neural network research.
-It involves predicting the output of an XOR gate, where the output is 1 only when one input is 1 and the other is 0.
-This problem can't be solved with a single-layer network due to its non-linearity, highlighting the need for multi-layered networks.
+The XOR (exclusive or) problem is a binary classification problem where the task is to learn a decision boundary that separates two classes of data.
+The challenge arises because XOR is not linearly separable, meaning a single straight line cannot accurately divide the two classes.
+This problem is often used to illustrate the limitations of simple linear models and the need for more complex models, such as neural networks, to solve non-linear classification tasks.

 **Truth Table :**